Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Modeling

 \subsection{Internal loss}

 Since the temperature dependent internal loss is dominated by the well-known thermal quasiparticles above 150 mK, this analysis focuses only on the low temperature data.
-The power dependence of the loss $Q_i^{-1} (T)$ is shown in Fig. \ref{Qi_T} at different temperatures below the onset of thermal quasiparticle effects.
+The power dependence of the loss $Q_\text{i}^{-1} (T)$ is shown in Fig. \ref{Qi_T} at different temperatures below the onset of thermal quasiparticle effects.
 Clearly, the loss shows a gradual power dependence above the low-power saturation, similar to previous experimental observations\cite{wang_improving_2009,Macha10,khalil_2011,Jeremy_Sage}, and is not consistent with STM shown as the dashed curves.

 To account for the slower power dependence, many improvements on the STM have been proposed, such as introducing more than one species of TLS in the dielectrics, \cite{schechter_what_2008,khalil_evidence_2013,schechter_inversion_2013,schechter_nonuniversality_2018,yu_experimentally_2022} and accounting for the nonuniform field distribution in the resonator \cite{Ocon08}.
-In addition, there is another approach that generalizes the STM to include the strong interactions among TLS \cite{Burn14,faoro_internal_2012,faoro_interacting_2015}, resulting in the generalized tunneling model (GTM) that can produce the logarithmic power dependence shown as the black dotted line in Fig. \ref{Qi_T}.\\ However, none of the existing models predicts a strong temperature dependence of loss below the TLS saturation.
+In addition, there is another approach that generalizes the STM to include a random telegraph noise on the TLS energy level due to strong interactions between a few TLS \cite{Burn14,faoro_internal_2012,faoro_interacting_2015}, resulting in the generalized tunneling model (GTM) that can produce the logarithmic power dependence shown as the black dotted line in Fig. \ref{Qi_T}.\\ However, none of the existing models predicts a strong temperature dependence of loss below the TLS saturation.
 To interpret this unusual loss reduction in our aluminum resonators at low power and low temperature, we go beyond the assumption of a uniform distribution of TLS and invoke the discrete TLS contribution to the loss at low temperatures.
 A simple modification that sums over the discrete and detuned TLS responses near the resonance as in Eq. (\ref{discrete_sum}) is proposed.
 When combined with GTM, this model reproduces the full power and temperature dependence of the loss data: the gradual power dependence at high power as well as the observed anomalous temperature dependence of loss for $\langle n \rangle < 10^2$ and $T < 50$ mK.
-To lay the foundations of the proposed model, several key concepts of STM and GTM are first reviewed.
+It should be emphasized that the discrete TLS assumption is independent of GTM.
+Attempts to apply the discrete and detuned TLS formalism to the modified versions of STM are summarized in Supplementary Material Section \ref{other_model}.
+To lay the foundations of the proposed model, the following sections introduce key concepts of STM and GTM and derive several expressions used in the final model.